Insights into Action with Facebook Analytics

 Understanding audience demographics

-The better you understand your audience, including their demographics, behaviors, and interests, the more effectively you can tailor content to meet their preferences.
-Fortunately, Facebook provides comprehensive demographic insights once your page reaches at least 100 likes.
+The clearer your audience demographics, behaviors, and interests, the easier to tailor content.
+Facebook provides demographic insights once your page exceeds 100 likes.

 Within the Audience tab, you’ll find valuable information including:

-- Top cities and countries where your audience resides
+• The top cities and countries where your audience resides.

 Troubleshooting Facebook Insights Keyword Limitations